yilingu0094/yilingu0094.github.io/_pages/publications.md

 \end{align}
 $$

 which cannot recover prox-GDA due to the nonlinear proximity operator.
-To address the biasedness of the stochastic estimator for each update in prox-SGDA, we thus introduce the <span style="color:DarkGoldenRod">normal map</span> to capture the gradient and subgradient of $\psi$
+To address the biasedness of the stochastic estimator for each update in prox-SGDA, we thus seperate the proximity operator in update process and introduce the <span style="color:DarkGoldenRod">normal map</span> to capture the gradient and subgradient of $\psi$

 provide the following <span style="color:DarkGoldenRod">Normal Map-based SGDA Algorithm</span>.